18F/acq-presentations/README.md

-# Acquisition Presentations
+# Acquisition Consulting Presentations

-- This repo is for the Acquisitions team to share presentations, templates, facilitation materials, deliverables and the like that they found helpful in working with clients.
+- This repo is for the Acquisition Consulting team to share presentations, templates, facilitation materials, deliverables and the like that they found helpful in working with clients.
 Sharing is caring.
 And allows our team to ~plagarize~ borrow from one another, making planning the next workshop or client briefing somewhat easier and faster.

 - This is a work in progress.
 Please feel free to contribute directly with your stash of materials.
 I'm considering this a funnel and some of the materials may matriculate to https://modularcontracting.18f.gov/ for broader use.